cubeapm/docs/docs/Installation/02_configure/02_configure.md

 # Comma separated list of all nodes in the cluster, e.g., 10.0.0.1,10.0.0.2,10.0.0.3.
 Leave empty for single node operation.
 cluster.peers=

-# Email address of sender.
-Your SMTP server must be configured to allow sending emails from this address.
-smtp.from=no-reply@cubeapm.com

 # Timezone of CubeAPM users.
 While most of the timezone related operations are done on the browser using browser's time zone setting, a few operations need to be performed on the server and they use this setting.
 # Examples: America/Los_Angeles, Asia/Kolkata, UTC
 time-zone=UTC